LavinMoinul/blacksite-private-aws/docs/architecture.md

 - No automated remediation
 - No production or sensitive data

 The live AWS infrastructure was intentionally removed after validation.

-The repository preserves the architecture, policies, automation, test results, and evidence.
+The repository preserves the architecture, IAM policy, automation, validation results, and supporting evidence.